wangyi-fudan/wyhash/README.md

 ----
 0: wyhash passes all SMHasher tests, while XXH3 fails on recent moment chi2 test created by me (without intention).

-1: wyhash obtain all safty rules.
+1: wyhash obeys all safty rules.
 It uses memcpy to access memory, while XXH3 do unaligned memory access.

 2: wyhash is about 62 bit strength against hash collision, not perfect but not bad.
 XXH3 is of 64 bit strength.